 As the largest and most liquid market in the world, the Foreign Exchange (FX) market is also the most accessible.
 Trading 24-hours a day means you can trade the opportunity as you see it.
 Whether you're after short-term volatility or long-term price trend, you can trade FX based on international news or economic fundamentals.

 Recent global developments such as interest rate movements, concerns about inflation, and rising commodity prices translate to an active FX market, which has grown more than 20% in three years.

-We offer some of the tightest spreads in the market on over 50 currency pairs, including GBP/USD, EUR/USD and USD/JPY, with our spread for EUR/USD from 0.8 pips and GBP/USD from 1 pip.
+We offer some of the tightest spreads in the market on over 40 currency pairs, including AUD/USD, EUR/USD and USD/JPY, with our spread for AUD/USD fixed at 1.4 pips during our fixed spreads hours of 6pm until 4.30am.
+Outside of our fixed spread hours, our currency pairs operate with Capped Variable Spreads including EUR/USD from 0.8 pips.

 Let's say our current GBP/USD CFD price is 1.5020 bid/1.5023 ask (sell price/buy price).